FREVA-CLINT/freva/docs/source/developers_guide.rst

 .. code-block:: console

-    git remote set-url origin https://gitlab.com/path/to/the/remote/repo
+    git remote set-url origin https://gitlab.com/path/to/the/remote/repo.git

 .. hint::

-    In the example above you create a new branch.
-It is good practice to create new branches and merge these branches back into the ``main`` branch.
+    If you are unfamiliar with git you can find plenty of online resources on the web.
+A good resource might be the
-    You should *avoid* directly pushing into the ``main`` branch.
-By creating different branches and creating so called merge requests you can invite your collogues and freva admins to participate in code reviews.
-This assures a minimum of code quality standards.
-If you want to read more on code review you can visit the `gitlab code review guide <https://docs.gitlab.com/ee/development/code_review.html>`_
+    `official git tutorial page <https://git-scm.com/docs/gittutorial>`_.

 Installing dependencies
 +++++++++++++++++++++++